-The Board of Governors requires the Reserve Banks to maintain a surplus equal to the amount of capital paid-in as of December 31 of each year.
+The Board of Governors requires the Reserve Banks to maintain a surplus equal to the amount of capital paid-in.
+On a daily basis, surplus is adjusted to equate the balance to capital paid-in.
 Accumulated other comprehensive income is reported as a component of "Surplus" in the Statements of Condition and the Statements of Changes in Capital.
 Additional information regarding the classifications of accumulated other comprehensive income is provided in Notes 12 and 13.